 - Several attacks can be configured and queued:

-- Brute-force attacks based on charset and length selected.
+- brute-force attacks based on a charset and length selected:

-- Highly optimized code (SSE, AVX, AVX2) guarantees maximum performance.
+- Highly optimized code (SSE, AVX, AVX2) guarantees best performance.

 - Utilizes NVIDIA and AMD Graphics processing units with a high-performance methods.